JawnMayer/Reddit_Scraper_Bok/README.md

 This is taken from the youtube video shared in zoom. https://www.youtube.com/watch?v=8VZhog5C3bU&t=1s

+There are two ways to do it as the video explains, including user data or not and I believe that including user data does not add any meaningful data but if you would like to look at the code and copy and paste it there is a file called User_data.

 Take the Only Title file and copy and paste then put in your keys.
 Then run it.